slatedocs/slate/source/includes/_endpoint-projects.md

 Will list all the datasets that have this project as their owner.

+##### Adding datasets to projects

+The way to add a dataset to a project is by changing the dataset's owner to the project you want.

+You must have edit and be current editor on any given dataset to change its owner and you must also have edit permissions on the target project.

 ##### GET

 Will show the list of all datasets where this project is their owner, the